bpiffard/Capstone_Final_Group_Project/README.md

           - ---> Store sales can be predicted by store features.

 ## 2st Segment: Create a webpage library
+   1. How to display our results?
+      - ---> homepage: image + index + icon of tools
+      - ---> data source: kaggle link
+      - ---> sample dataset: 500 sample rows + filter search
+      - ---> machine learning: model + accuracy --- bubble chart
+      - ---> sql: erd --- screenshot
+      - ---> tableau: screenshot + link to tableau public
+      - ---> team: name + link to social media + email + photoes?
-   1. How to connect multiple html together?
+   2. How to connect multiple html together?
       - ---> use `<a href=""></a>` and `<img src="">` to create absolute links and relative links.
 Relative links didn't work.
           - ---> Use "/" to let vs code to direct the file path.
           - ---> roots might need revised once uploade to GitHub.
-   2. Some stylish difficulties. ?????????
+   3. Some stylish difficulties. ?????????
-   3. How to upload file folder to GitHub?  ????????????
+   4. How to upload file folder to GitHub?  ????????????
       - ---> GitHub detected multiple html in the folder.
 They can not be easily uploaded to the repository.
       - ---> GitHub only show raw data of html file.
 Even with the help of previewing, files from static folders does not display.
           - ---> Use S3 bucket to hold static webpages. https://geekylane.com/static-website-using-s3-bucket/
-   4. How to make dynamic and interactive webpages?  ????????
+   5. How to make dynamic and interactive webpages?  ????????
       - --->D3.js, highcharts.com
           - ---> How to use these starter code???
           - ---> How to loop data to code more efficiently?